SilmiBisyari/BakeryOrderApp/README.md

 ### Work Delegation
 - Manage the order page and provide a calculation when customer purchased at our store, view prices of they had checkout.
 (Silmi)
-- Handling menu page where it display current available items.(Faris)
+- Handling menu page where it display current available items using Firestore.(Faris)
 - Create firebase and manage login page where customer need to register and sign in first before can access to the main page.
 (Munirah)

 ### Sequence Diagram